 In most areas, Oliver Twist is superior to the well-received Great Expectations.
 Guy Green’s brilliant chiaroscuro cinematography draws heavily on 1920s German expressionism.
 John Bryan’s Freudian sets are eye-candy.
 The fantastic wordless opening sequence (written by Lean’s estranged wife actress Kay Walsh, This Happy Breed) is one of cinema’s best.
 It’s one of Lean’s many jaw-dropping set-pieces.
 There is one murder sequence that will leave you speechless.
 The climax is fantastic too.

-Oliver Twist, unfortunately, faced a lot of criticism, especially in America.
+Sadly, Oliver Twist faced a lot of criticism, especially in America.
 Many people found Guinness’s interpretation racist.
 Timing was not on Lean’s side.
-WWII had just ended and the Nazi atrocities against the Jewish population were making headlines.
+WW II had just ended and the Nazi atrocities against the Jewish population were making headlines.
 Lean was accused of being highly insensitive.
 Guinness’s stereotypical Jewish appearance is a little too close to the caricatures used by the Nazis.
 The controversy affected the film at the box-office.
 It was pulled out of the American market, and in Germany, the film caused riots.

 Personally, I think Guinness is superb.
 Some viewers find Guinness’s make-up and acting a bit too much, but I think it fits rather well within the film’s constant juxtaposition between realism and expressionism.
 The actor had to convince Lean that he was the right person for the role of Fagin (this is the beginning of the lifelong love-and-hate relationship between actor and director).
 Lean just couldn’t see the actor in the part, but after a screen test Guinness was immediately casted.